ivanhofer/typesafe-i18n/README.md

 ## Typesafety

-The `typesafe-i18n` package allows us to be 100% typesafe for our tranlsation functions and even the translations for other locales itself.
+The `typesafe-i18n` package allows us to be 100% typesafe for our translation functions and even the translations for other locales itself.
 It generates TypeScript definitions based on your base locale.
 Here you can see some examples where the generated types can help you:

 #### typesafe auto-completion for all your defined locales
 ![typesafe locales completion](https://raw.githubusercontent.com/ivanhofer/typesafe-i18n/main/docs/01_typesafe-locales-completion.png)